ksharma120497/ksharma120497/README.md

 **Associate Software Development Engineer**
 - Designed and implemented 15+ company-specific UI components using React.js, ensuring consistent user interface across all applications and improving development efficiency by 25%.

+## Projects 🚀

+### Bayesian Image Segmentation (2024)
+- Worked as a Research Assistant at RIT to utilize Gradio to create a front-end for seamless interaction with image segmentation algorithms, and designed experiments on 10,000+ images to advance computer vision research.

+### Cloud based Vehicle Monitoring and Driver Behavior System (2019)
+- Researched on the vehicle's OBD port and engine to find out relations between 50 different parameters of the vehicle to predict the breakdown of the vehicle and driving patterns.
+- Developed an Android application using Android Studio that displays graphs from Matplotlib saved on AWS S3 and can display it for users.

 ## Education 🎓

 ### Rochester Institute of Technology (RIT)